N02870941/mazes/docs/README.md

 A modified depth-first search can be used, stopping once we come across the target vertex, then back tracking to discover the path from source to destination.
-This is a brute force method that would take a lot longer and may not always result in the optimal solution if there were more than one path from beginning to end.
+This is a brute force method that would take a lot longer that more strategic methods and may not always result in the optimal solution if there is more than one path from beginning to end.

 Pseudo code follows: